 Solid wood is one of the most popular flooring choices.
-It brings depth, warmth, and a sense of connection to nature to interior décor, and it has been a favourite for generations.
-Whether you’re looking to enhance your living room or transform your hallway, solid wood flooring can elevate your interior décor.
+It brings depth, warmth, and a sense of connection to nature to interior decor, and it has been a favorite for generations.
+Whether you’re looking to enhance your living room or transform your hallway, solid wood flooring can elevate your interior decor.
 If this is your type, too, and you want to know more about how to install solid wood flooring, we prepared a full guide for you to learn everything from zero to a hundred.

 Preparing for Installation

-Before solid wood installation, ensure that both the space and the solid wood floorboards are properly prepared
+Before solid wood installation, ensure that both the space and the solid wood floorboards are properly prepared.
+Proper acclimation of the wood is crucial, so let the floorboards sit in the room for 48 hours.

 Measuring and Ordering the Correct Amount